Online Joint Assortment-Inventory Optimization under MNL Choices: Regret Analysis

 \subsection{Regret Upper Bound}

 In this subsection, we derive an upper bound on the total regret of Algorithm~\ref{alg-main} and outline its proof.
-Let $\pi$ denote the policy given by Algorithm \ref{alg-main}, and let $\Reg(\pi ; \bv, \bre, T)$ denote the total regret of implementing policy $\pi$ as defined in \Cref{equ-def-regret}.
-Our main result is the following upper bound on the total regret $\Reg(\pi ; \bv, \bre, T)$ of our proposed algorithm.
+Let $\pi$ denote the policy given by Algorithm \ref{alg-main}, and let $\Reg(\pi ; T)$ denote the worst-case total regret of implementing policy $\pi$ across all $\bv\in [v_{\min}, v_{\max}]^{N}$ and $\bre \in [0,1]^{N}$.
+Our main result is the following upper bound on the worst-case total regret $\Reg(\pi ; T)$ of our proposed algorithm. \mnote{blue}{AEQ2\\R1Q3\\R2Q1}{10mm}